-- A grade of Passing ("PA") requires final official approval of the thesis as determined by the committee chair and indicates successful completion of the course. - A grade of Unsatisfactory Progress ("UP") may include but is not limited to: not following a schedule that was agreed upon with the chair or other committee members, neglect of progress toward or completion of the thesis, failure to address comments or concerns in a timely manner, late submission of work that does not allow enough time for committee members to review, etc. - A grade of Satisfactory Progress (SP) would be awarded for students who have made progress toward the completion of their thesis requirements, but still have work to complete at the end of the semester.
-A grade of SP indicates that they have made satisfactory progress, but have not yet completed all requirements for the thesis.
+- Pass ("PA"): A grade of "PA" requires final official approval of the thesis as determined by the committee chair and indicates successful completion of the course.
+The "PA" grade is not calculated in the cGPA; however, it is considered credit hours attempted. - Satisfactory ("SP"): An "S" grade reflects satisfactory work towards a thesis course.
+Students who have made progress toward the completion of their thesis requirements, but still have work to complete at the end of the semester, may receive a Satisfactory grade ("S") for the course, indicating that they have made satisfactory progress, but have not yet completed all requirements for the thesis.
 This would include but is not limited to: a substantial approved demonstration of having actively worked toward completion of the thesis (e.g., the collection of at least some data) or the completion of a defense with major revisions required.
-Students receiving an "SP" grade receive credit for the course, but must retake the thesis course and complete the thesis in the following semester.
+Students receiving an "S" grade do not receive credit for the course, and must work to complete the thesis in the following semester.
+The "S" grade is not calculated in the cGPA; however, it is considered credit hours attempted. - Unsatisfactory Progress ("UP"): Unsatisfactory Progress ("U") may include but is not limited to: not following a schedule that was agreed upon with the chair or other committee members, neglect of progress toward or completion of the thesis, failure to address comments or concerns in a timely manner, late submission of work that does not allow enough time for committee members to review, etc. The "U" grade is not calculated in the cGPA; however, it is considered credit hours attempted.